-Very normal, very normal is the fourth part of the Cities Log research series, initiated by STEALTH.inlimited and investigating the contemporary development of cities in the region of post-Yugoslavia and Albania.
-The first edition of the Cities Log has been made on the occasion of the 4th Tirana International Contemporary Arts Biannual (2009).
+Very Normal, Very Normal is the fourth part of the Cities Log research series, initiated by STEALTH.unlimited and investigating the contemporary development of cities in the region of post-Yugoslavia and Albania.
+The first edition of the Cities Log was made on the occasion of the 4th Tirana International Contemporary Arts Biannual (2009).
 The second edition, A(u)ction – Novi Sad’s Log of Spaces Between Personal Interests and Public Needs (2010), was made with Center_kuda.org and collaborators from Novi Sad.
 The third edition, What Pazar has in common(s)?
-(2012), through a collaboration with Emil Jurcan (Pulska Grupa) and the civil society organisation Urban In from Novi Pazar, within the framework of the project INtoOUTREACH.
-Nearly 75 conversation partners contributed to the formation of the Cities Log so far.
-The Cities Log has been initiated through the project Individual Utopia Now and Then.
+(2012), resulted from a collaboration with Emil Jurcan (Pulska Grupa) and the civil society organisation Urban In from Novi Pazar, within the framework of the project INtoOUTREACH.
+Nearly 75 conversation partners have contributed to the formation of the Cities Log so far.
+The Cities Log was initiated through the project Individual Utopia Now and Then.

 This publication is available at ERSTE Foundation Library.